GSM-Plus: A Comprehensive Benchmark for Evaluating the Robustness of LLMs as Mathematical Problem Solvers: The Dataset

 \subsection{Perturbation Categories}

 \textbf{Numerical variation} tests whether LLMs have been overfitted by altering the numerical data and seeing the prediction behaviors.
-We define three subcategories of numerical variation below: \begin{itemize}[wide=1\parindent,topsep=2.5pt] \itemsep{0.1pt} \item Numerical Substitution: replaces numerical data with another number that has the same number of digits, such as replacing ``3'' with ``1''. \item Digit Expansion: increases the number of digits in a number, such as replacing ``3'' with ``30''. \item Integer-decimal-fraction Conversion: uses different representation types of numbers instead of only integers, e.g., converting ``9'' into ``24.5''. \end{itemize}
+We define three subcategories of numerical variation below: \begin{itemize}[wide=1\parindent,topsep=2.5pt] \itemsep{0.1pt} \item Numerical Substitution: replaces numerical data with another number that has the same number of digits, such as replacing ``16'' with ``20''. \item Digit Expansion: increases the number of digits in a number, such as replacing ``16'' with ``1600''. \item Integer-decimal-fraction Conversion: uses different representation types of numbers instead of only integers, e.g., converting ``2'' into ``2.5''. \end{itemize}

 \textbf{Arithmetic variation} focuses on the models' flexibility in applying arithmetic operations according to the question requirements.
 We define two subcategories of arithmetic variation as below: \begin{itemize}[wide=1\parindent,topsep=2.5pt] \itemsep{0.1pt} \item Adding Operation: increases seed question's statements but restricts the operations in addition, subtraction, multiplication, and division. \item Reversing Operation: transforms a statement of the seed question into the queried answer in the generated variation.
-For example, the statement ``weakens it by 2 milliliters'' in the seed question is transformed into ``How much weaker in milliliters does each ice cube make the coffee?''. \end{itemize}
+For example, the statement ``\$2 per fresh duck egg'' in the seed question is transformed into the question sentence ``How much does each duck egg cost?''. \end{itemize}

 \textbf{Problem understanding} rephrases the question to investigate the potential impact of question-wording on the model's understanding.

 \textbf{Distractor insertion} introduces topic-related but useless sentences with numbers to test models' ability of statement evaluation.